abriosi/sums-of-three-cubes/README.md

 ## Overview

 The contract provides functionality to verify solutions for the equation x³ + y³ + z³ = k, where k is any non-negative number less than 1001.
-It includes safety checks for number overflow and maintains a current k value that can be updated by users.
+It includes safety checks for number overflow and input validation.

 ## Project Structure